 buy Ventolin online infobuyblo.com no prescription

 He who abides in Me, and I in him, bears much fruit; for without Me you can do nothing.

 Many believers today are barren, not bearing Christ-like fruit, simply because they are not constantly receiving, drawing, and appropriating grace upon grace from the fullness of Christ.

-Just as no branch is expected to bear fruit on its own, God does not expect or command the believers to strive, struggle, or labour to bear fruit on their own.
+Just as no branch is expected to bear fruit on its own, God does not expect or command the believers to strive, struggle, or labor to bear fruit on their own.

 Just as the branches in a tree don’t struggle to bear the fruit of the tree, the believers in Christ must not struggle to bear Christ-like fruit.
 You are expected to bear fruit in Christ supernaturally or effortlessly!

 Jesus said, “I am the vine, you are the branches.
 He who abides in Me, and I in him, bears much fruit; for without Me you can do nothing.”
 (John 15:4-5 NKJV).